Crinmatic/AI-world/README.md

 "# AI-world"
 ## Overview
-### Here contains some of my explores, little research works and test
+### Here contains some of my explores, little research works and tests

+Enjoy!